 Proposals are due June 30, 2018.
 You may propose revisions to the ASCE 7 standard using the ASCE 7 Change Proposal Form.
 (You will need to set up a no-fee account).
 Proposals to revise the ASCE 7 Standards must be submitted using this form and are to be submitted via email to Jon Esslinger, Director, Codes and Standards, at Jesslinger@asce.org.
-More information about participating in the ASCE standards development process for this and other documents may be obtained from Jennifer Groupil (email@example.com) Additionally, the ASCE 7 Committee will be meeting next week in Denver.
-The agenda for that meeting is linked below:
+More information about participating in the ASCE standards development process for this and other documents may be obtained from Jennifer Groupil (email@example.com).

 The ASCE suite of standards is on the standing agenda of our weekly Open Door Teleconference every Wednesday, 11 AM Eastern Time.
 We Click here to log in any Wednesday, 11 AM Eastern Time*.

 Colleagues: Mike Anthony, Richard Robben, Jack Janveja, Bryan Valachek